garnish-lang/garnish-core/docs/src/tasks.md

 	- ✅ Minus sign to subtraction or negation
 	- dot to access or decimal
 	- dot chains etc.
-	- commas to list separators or conditional separators
+	- ✅ commas to list separators or conditional separators
 	- ✅ spaces to list separators
 	- ✅ \*fix reasignment
 	- ✅ Plus sign to addition or absolute value
+    -  Newlines don't cause output when inside group

 Identify sub expressions from terminability, double newlines and conditionals